-Güreş received the Hilde Goldschmidt Prize in 2013, the Otto Mauer Award of 2014, Fifth edition of the BC21 (Belvedere Contemporary) Art Award 2015 in Austria, and De'Longhi Art Projects Artist Award of London Art Fair in 2018, Prix Maud Mottier Award in 2021.
+Güreş received Oustanding Artist Award for Photography by Ministry for arts and culture Vienna, Austria in 2023, the Hilde Goldschmidt Prize in 2013, the Otto Mauer Award of 2014, Fifth edition of the BC21 (Belvedere Contemporary) Art Award 2015 in Austria, and De'Longhi Art Projects Artist Award of London Art Fair in 2018, Prix Maud Mottier Award in 2021.
 In 2012, Güreş completed a residency at International Studio & Curatorial Program in New York, supported by BMUKK, Vienna.

 Güreş’s selected solo exhibitions include; Pasquart Kunsthaus, Biel, Switzerland (2021); “Magnet and the Moon”, Galerist, Istanbul, Turkey (2019); “Tell Me”, Kunstverein Reutlingen, Germany (2019); “Lovers”, Badischer Kunstverein, Karlsruhe, Germany (2019); “See-Saw”, Galerie Martin Janda, Vienna, Austria (2019), “Overhead”, Lentos Kunstmuseum, Linz, Austria (2018), “Jumping Bed and Female Lovers”, Galerie Tanja Wagner, Berlin, Germany (2018), “Heartache of a Stone”, Galerie Martin Janda, Vienna, Austria (2017), “Open Phone Booth”, The Israeli Center for Digital Art, Holon, Israel (2016); “Double Headed Snake”, Rampa, Istanbul, Turkey (2016); “JusuitenFoyer”, Vienna, Austria (2014); “FO.KU.S - Foto Kunst Stadtforum”, Innsbruck, Austria (2014); “Pink Is The New Black”, Osmos, New York, United States (2013); “Nilbar Wien-Na”, Galerie Martin Janda, Vienna, Austria (2013); “Open Phone Booth”, Rampa, Istanbul, Turkey (2013); “Self-Defloration”, Künstlerhaus Stuttgart, Stuttgart, Germany (2011); “Nilbar Güreş, Undressing”, EIKON SchAUfenster: quartier21 / MuseumsQuartier, Vienna Austria (2011); “Nilbar Güreş”, Rampa, Istanbul, Turkey (2011); “Unknown Sports, Indoor Exercises”, Salzburger Kunstverein, Salzburg, Germany (2009).